deathworlders/online/content/book/deathworlders/chapter-19-baptisms.md

 "Just don’t let Maurice change the name."

-"You’ve got it...
-Goodbye, Kevin.
+"You’ve got it...Goodbye, Kevin.
 Thank you for everything."

 "Take care of yourself."